U.S. launches airstrikes in Syria after suspected Iranian drone kills a U.S. worker

 Neither Iran nor Syria appeared to immediately acknowledge the strikes.

+The attack and retaliation, though certainly nothing new for the two countries, still pose threats to recent negotiations aimed at de-escalating tensions across the Middle East after decades of conflict.
+Earlier this month, Iran and Saudi Arabia agreed to restore diplomatic ties in a deal brokered by China, raising questions about whether U.S. influence in the region was on the decline.

-Austin said that Thursday's drone strike followed recent Iranian attacks against coalition forces.
+Austin said that Thursday's retaliatory airstrikes were a response to the most recent drone strike, but also to a "series of recent attacks against coalition forces in Syria."

 In a statement following Thursday's airstrikes, Kurilla said the Army was "postured for scalable options in the face of any additional Iranian attacks."